Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 This Hands-On Lab is based on MVC (Model View Controller) Music Store, a tutorial application that introduces and explains step-by-step how to use ASP.NET MVC and Visual Studio.
 Throughout the lab you will learn the simplicity, yet power of using these technologies together.
 You will start with a simple application and will build it until you have a fully functional MVC Web Application.

-This Lab will work with ASP.NET MVC 4.
+This Lab works with ASP.NET MVC 4.

-If you wish to explore the ASP.NET MVC 3 version of the tutorial application, you will find it in [http://mvcmusicstore.codeplex.com/](http://mvcmusicstore.codeplex.com/).
+If you wish to explore the ASP.NET MVC 3 version of the tutorial application, you can find it in [http://mvcmusicstore.codeplex.com/](http://mvcmusicstore.codeplex.com/).

-> **Note:** This Hands-On Lab assumes that the developer has basic experience with Web Development and technologies such as HTML and JavaScript.
+> **Note:** This Hands-On Lab assumes that the developer has experience in Web development technologies, such as HTML and JavaScript.

 ### The Music Store application ###

-The Music Store web application to be built throughout this Lab comprises three main parts: shopping, checkout, and administration.
+The Music Store web application that will be built throughout this Lab comprises three main parts: shopping, checkout, and administration.
 Visitors will be able to browse albums by genre, add albums to their cart, review their selection and finally proceed to checkout to login and complete the order.
-Additionally, store administrators will be able to manage the store's available albums as well as their main properties.
+Additionally, store administrators will be able to manage the available albums. as well as their main properties.

  ![Music Store screens](./images/Music-Store-screens.png?raw=true "Music Store screens")